JuliaDynamics/DrWatson.jl/docs/src/index.md

 !!! info "JuliaDynamics"
     DrWatson is part of [JuliaDynamics](https://juliadynamics.github.io/JuliaDynamics/), check out our [website](https://juliadynamics.github.io/JuliaDynamics/) for more cool stuff!

+!!! info "Poster for DrWatson"
+    If you prefer having a concise and visual summary of DrWatson we have prepared a poster for it!
+Check out the [Poster](@ref) section!

 ## Rationale
 Have you thought things like: